vedantwagle-glitch/Base-Converter/README.md

-# Base-Converter
-small Java base converter able to convert numbers from bases 2 to 36
+Created a base converter able to conver numbers from bases 2 to 36.
+Convert number first into a decimal and then to the given base as an intermediate step.
+Uses elementary methods to convert the number (remainder and exponentiation)